icssc/peterportal-client/README.md

 6. (Optional) Set up your own PostgreSQL database and Google OAuth to be able to test features that require signing in such as leaving reviews or saving roadmaps to your account.
 Add additional variables/secrets to the .env file from the previous step.

+**Have any questions or need some help?
+Feel free to join the [ICSSC Projects Discord](https://discord.gg/GzF76D7UhY) and ask around in the `#peterportal` channel!**

+> ⚠️ Note: Anteater API requires a special API key in order for search functionality to work.
+If you'd like to work on a feature relating to this, please send a message in our Discord.

 ## Open Source Contribution Guide

 1. Choose an issue you would like to work on under the issues tab.
 Leave a comment letting us know you'll work on this issue.